 The primary investment objective of the Maintenance Endowment Fund is to provide its income earnings for annual repairs and maintenance and program support, and the secondary objective is to achieve moderate long term growth of capital.
 To achieve its investment objectives, The Maintenance Endowment Fund acknowledges that income generation, risk tolerance and diversification are overriding guiding principles for the Maintenance Endowment.

-The following table sets forth by asset class the changes in the Society's endowment for 2022 and 2021.
+As discuss in Note 2, the Sustaining Endowment fund was transferred to the Foundation on July 1, 2022.
+The following table sets forth by asset class the changes in the Society's endowment for 2023 and 2022.